why-not-try-calmer/openSUSE-docs-revamped-temp/project/docs/alternative_procurement.md

 ### Detailed instructions for external repositories

-Certain application providers provide you with an `.rpm` file that will automatically add the require repository and install the desired application.
-When so you can simply point __zypper__ to the said file and install from there, as in:
+Certain application providers provide you with an `.rpm` file that will automatically add the required repository and install the desired application.
+When so, you can simply point __zypper__ to the said file and install from there, as in:

 ```
 cd ~/Downloads